Lucy Ayoub: Early life

 Ayoub was born in Haifa, Israel.
 She is the daughter of an Arab-Christian father, and an Ashkenazi Jewish mother who converted to Christianity upon their marriage.
 Ayoub has one brother and three sisters.
-Her paternal grandmother was the daughter of Palestinian refugees who fled to Lebanon during the 1948 Arab-Israeli War, leaving her in a convent in Israel, and later was adopted by a prosperous Arab-Christian woman named Lucy Khayat.
-Her maternal grandparents were Holocaust survivors: her maternal grandfather had been in a Nazi concentration camp, while her maternal grandmother from Romania survived among partisans as a child.
-Ayoub celebrates both the Christian and Jewish holidays with different parts of her family, while personally being an atheist, saying "I’m an atheist and it means nothing to me that I was baptized [in church]".
+Her paternal grandmother was the daughter of Palestinian refugees who fled to Lebanon during the 1948 Arab-Israeli War She was left in a convent in Israel, and later was adopted by a wealthy Arab-Christian woman named Lucy Khayat.
+Her maternal grandparents were Holocaust survivors: her maternal grandfather was sent to a Nazi concentration camp, while her maternal grandmother from Romania survived among partisans as a child.
+Ayoub celebrates both the Christian and Jewish holidays with different parts of her family although she says she is an atheist: "I’m an atheist and it means nothing to me that I was baptized [in church]".
 She attended a Catholic Carmelites school in Haifa.
 She wrote stories and poems in both Arabic and Hebrew.

-Ayoub was enlisted in the Israel Defense Forces, serving for two years as a flight simulator instructor in the Israeli Air Force.
+Ayoub enlisted in the Israel Defense Forces, serving for two years as a flight simulator instructor in the Israeli Air Force.